 Following the September 2010 Canterbury earthquake, Helen was seconded to the Earthquake Commission as their sole in-house counsel at that time.
 Since then her practice has mainly focused on the Canterbury recovery and rebuild.

 She was a partner at Chapman Tripp for 20 years before moving into a consultancy role in 2010.

-Helen has advised:
+Helen has advised on:

 - inter-carrier wholesale and interconnection arrangements between Spark and other carriers

-- on all aspects of the establishment and operation of superannuation schemes, scheme reconstructions involving surpluses and windings up, and
+- all aspects of the establishment and operation of superannuation schemes, scheme reconstructions involving surpluses and windings up, and

-- on Crown entity tendering arrangements.
+- Crown entity governance issues and tendering arrangements.